softbankrobotics-labs/pepper-extras/README.md

 suspend fun <T> Future<T>.awaitOrNull(): T? =
 ```

-Awaits for completion of a QiSDK [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) without blocking a thread and resumes when the [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) computation is complete, returning the resulting value or `null` if the [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) was cancelled or contains an error.
+Awaits the completion of a QiSDK [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) without blocking a thread and resumes when the [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) computation is complete, returning the resulting value or `null` if the [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures) was cancelled or contains an error.

 This suspending function is cancellable.
 Cancelling it will [`requestCancellation`](https://developer.softbankrobotics.com/pepper-qisdk/apidoc/javadoc/libqi-java/com/aldebaran/qi/Future.html#requestCancellation--) on the [`Future`](https://developer.softbankrobotics.com/pepper-qisdk/principles/chaining-operations#futures).